artainmo/DevOps/cloud/README.md

   * KPIs are used to compare key value to its target value.
   * Geospatial charts show data over a map.
   * Word clouds show the frequency of words or phrases in a dataset.
+  * Box and whisker plots organize data into quartiles, and display outliers in the outer quartiles.

 Elastic MapReduce (EMR) helps create Hadoop clusters to analyze and process vast amounts of data.
 Those clusters can be made of 100s of EC2 instances with each cluster being called a node.
 Each node has a role and type.
 The master/leader node manages the cluster and distributes the data across the other nodes.
 Core nodes run tasks and store data on the Hadoop Distributive File System (HDFS).
 Task nodes only run tasks, are not mandatory and don't store data.
 As a result they are good for spot instances who are not reliable.<br>
 For massive datasets you sometimes need a cluster to process it in parallel.<br>